StrongerYS/Stronger_path/README.md

-# Stronger_path
+# Stronger_way
-my path to be stronger by learning secretly
+my way to be stronger by learning secretly